Operation Frankton: Memorials

 Commemorative plaques have been placed in the Entre-deux-Mers region in Baigneaux and Cessac.
 Unfortunately, the one in Cessac, located on the edge of a bicycle path, in view of the Jaubert farmhouse, has been vandalized.
-In 2011, as part of a project to move the monument to the dead of the 1914-1918 war, the municipality proposes to place a second plaque against the wall of the town hall, at the new location of the commemorations.
+In 2011, as part of a project to move the monument to the dead of the 1914–1918 war, the municipality proposes to place a second plaque against the wall of the town hall, at the new location of the commemorations.
 A monument is also present on the town of Montalivet-les-Bains, facing the sea.
 A tramway station on line C of the TBM network, located in the town of Blanquefort, is named Frankton.

 Depictions

-In 1955 a heavily fictionalised version of the story was depicted in the film The Cockleshell Heroes made by Warwick Films, and starring Anthony Newley, Trevor Howard, Christopher Lee, Victor Maddern, David Lodge and Jose Ferrer who was also the director.
+A heavily fictionalised version of the event was depicted in the 1955 film The Cockleshell Heroes made by Warwick Films, and starring Anthony Newley, Trevor Howard, Christopher Lee, Victor Maddern, David Lodge and Jose Ferrer, who was also the director.
 The film was a box office hit in 1956 and was quickly followed by the publication of Brigadier C. E. Lucas Phillips' book of the same name.
-'Blondie' Hasler had connections with both the film and the book.
+"Blondie" Hasler had connections with both the film and the book.
 He hated the title of both and walked away from his role as technical adviser for the former to try and set the matter right in the latter.

-On 1 November 2011, a BBC Timewatch television documentary called "The Most Courageous Raid of WWII" was narrated by Paddy Ashdown, a former SBS officer.
+On 1 November 2011, a BBC Timewatch television documentary called The Most Courageous Raid of WWII was narrated by Paddy Ashdown, a former SBS officer.
 Ashdown describes Frankton as "a Whitehall cock-up of major proportions" due to a simultaneous mission to sink the ships in Bordeaux, led by Claude de Baissac of the Special Operations Executive, which Hasler's team and Combined Operations knew nothing about because of the secrecy and lack of co-operation among British government agencies.
 De Baissac was preparing to take explosives onto the ships when he heard the explosions of Hasler's limpet mines.
 The loss of the opportunity for Hasler and de Baissac to work together to strike a harder blow against the Germans in a combined operation led to the setting up of a Controlling Officer at Whitehall, responsible for avoiding inter-departmental rivalry, duplication or even conflict.

+In December 2022, ten former Royal Marines recreated the route of Operation Frankton in the Cockleshell 22 project, to support charities Royal British Legion, the Royal Marines Charity, and Help for Heroes.
+They paddled over 70 miles in folding kayaks along the Gironde estuary to Bordeaux, where they took part in joint French-British commemoration events.
+They then made a 100-mile speed march from Blaye to Ruffec, the escape route followed by Major Hasler and Corporal Sparks.